All Episodes

 She's quite appreciated at the high school where she teaches.

-We cause an upheaval of her life.
+We cause a upheaval in her life, okay?

 She was a private citizen and a teacher.